leeaz97/IDC_OS_Advance/hw3/IndividualProblems.md

 paper?
 What changes (if any) would you propose to adapt their system to EPT, and how would such changes affect its performance?

+Process Creation -
+In Antfarm_ project we see CR3 that we don't see before, in shadow page table it happen immediately, get PF when he tries to change him.
+In the nested page table (EPT/NPT), we don't get immediately PF we get him when the process tries to access something, not exists (we get PF when will have a miss-match between the EPT to the thing the process want to do - it get some time..)
+In this case, the performance in EPT/NPT will be less good than Antfarm_ project

+Process Termination -
+In Antfarm project, if we recognize the CR3 is clean (CR3 = 0 ) in the user space  + invalidate to Page table or we don't see the process a lot of time we can infer that the process terminated.
+In EPT/NPT:
+If we don't see specific address spaces for a long time we can infer that the process associated with the address space terminated.
+In this case, the performance in EPT/NPT will be better than Antfarm_ project (in the table in slide 15 on lacture 10 we can seee the performance for process terminate is not good)